 “Tiberius used Macro in the pulling down of Sejanus”.Sir Francis Bacon

 Let us clarify this example.
 In Tiberius Empire, Sejanus was a perfect praetorian guard but he somehow (actually by reforming the system) managed to make his reputation and gradually accumulated power by consolidating his influence over Tiberius.
 Thereafter, Tiberius used Naevius Sutorius Macro against Sejanus.
 Macro did his duty well and caused the downfall of Sejanus.
-Bacon refers him to clear that ambitious person can do anything because he just wants to rise.
+Bacon refers him to as clear that an ambitious person can do anything because he just wants to rise.

 How to control an ambitious person:

 Employing an ambitious person is a risk.
 First of all, it is hard to identify an ambitious person.
 Nonetheless, in his essay “Of Ambition”, Sir Francis Bacon Bacon has a solution.
 Ambitious people should be raised from a low position to lofty eminence.
 In this way, they will be less dangerous.
 Moreover, they should be examined time and again; kings and princes must keep an eye on them; they can easily be identified by their harsh nature; they also try to please people and make a reputation among them, just like Sejanus.
-Bacon gives another suggestion; kings should reward or punish the ambitious people through their favourites.
-Furthermore, if there are more than one ambitious persons, then they can be used against each other.
-In addition, men of low birth can be raised to annoy ambitious persons.
+Bacon gives another suggestion; kings should reward or punish ambitious people through their favourites.
+Furthermore, if there is more than one ambitious person, then they can be used against each other.
+In Addition, men of low birth can be raised to annoy ambitious persons.

 Types of Ambitions:

-Sir Francis Bacon has presented a number of ways, through which ambitious person and his ambition can be checked.
-His guidelines mostly are for the noble classes; for kings and princes.
+Sir Francis Bacon has presented a number of ways, through which an ambitious person and his ambition can be checked.
+His guidelines mostly are for the noble classes, kings and princes.
 It is not wrong to say that Bacon is dealing the ambitious people with iron hands.
 However, in the end, he shows some positivity.
 His attitude towards positive ambitions is soft.
 He praises those people who do good for the welfare of humanity.

-As far as the style of the essay is concerned, there is nothing new in it; Bacon, in every essay, uses concise and lucid sentences.
+As far as the style of the essay is concerned, there is nothing new in it.
+Bacon, in every essay, uses concise and lucid sentences.
 Everything is clear to the readers.
 They do not find any ambiguity in the whole essay.
 Whenever requires, Bacon uses similes to clarify his standpoint.
 In addition, he quotes examples from the past to simplify his views.
-If we talk about philosophy, then attitude of Sir Francis Bacon is strict towards ambition and ambitious people.
-However, as a whole, the essay is a masterpiece from emperors’ point of view.
+If we talk about philosophy, then the attitude of Sir Francis Bacon is strict towards ambition and ambitious people.
+However, as a whole, the essay is a masterpiece from the emperors’ point of view.